CAMPING WITH YOUR RAW FED DOG

 Most freeze dried foods will have some added preservatives to help prevent spoilage.
 Look for foods that have tocopherols or rosemary extract as these are options that are safer for dogs in small amounts.

-Source your freeze dried food a month or two before you go camping so you can do a trial run with your dog.
+Smack offers a seamless transition from frozen food.
+That being said, we do recommend a trial run with your dog for any new food.
 The last thing you want on your camping trip is to deal with food issues.
 (This goes for anything you might take on your trip - take only food you know your dog will enjoy and try new foods before you leave!)

 Finally - remember to take some hand sanitizer along to have ready when you are dishing out your pups meals!